drkameleon/ante/content/docs/Compiler Directives.md

 let a = Arr[1, 5, 9]
 let v = Vec[1, 3, 7]

-print_arr a  //Arr is already Arr print_arr v  //Vec is converted to Arr
+print_arr a  //Arr is already an Arr print_arr v  //Vec is converted to Arr
 ```